michaelsandiegoviray/michaelsandiegoviray/README.md

-- 👋 Hi, I'm Michael Conrad Viray (aka MCV)
+- 👋 Hi, I'm Michael Conrad San Diego Viray (aka MCV)
 - 👀 I’m interested in building and contributing to open source projects both large and small
 - 🌱 I’m currently learning JavaScript, HTML, And CSS along with the MERN stack.
 - 🧠 I currently work at a Mental Health Startup in Operations!